 - Develop and implement a plan to increase diversity among those serving in NCCI leadership positions.
 (In Progress)

-- Establish a Justice, Equity, Diversity, Inclusion standing committee.
+- Explore the establishment of a committee to undertake this ongoing work entitled the Justice, Equity, Diversity, Inclusion standing committee.
 (In Progress)

 - Provide resources for our members to educate themselves on racism and the history of racism and the implications of racism on our work in higher education.
-(Complete)
+(Ongoing)

 - Require board members to attend an implicit bias and anti-racism workshop.
 (Complete)